-- 10.4 The main constraints affecting future supply are the amount and availability of licensed areas for dredging and the capacity of the wharf to handle the material landed.
-As a relatively small wharf, capacity is limited.
-The wharf at Poole Port is safeguarded through the Bournemouth, Dorset and Poole Minerals Strategy (2014) to protect its function.
+- 12.4 The main constraints affecting future supply are the amount and availability of licensed areas for dredging and the capacity of the wharf to handle the material landed.
+As the Poole wharf is a relatively small wharf, capacity is limited.
+The wharf at Poole Port is safeguarded through the Bournemouth, Dorset and Poole Minerals Strategy (2014) and the Bournemouth, Christchurch, Poole and Dorset Mineral Sites Plan to protect its function.
 It has no planning restrictions regarding imports of aggregate.
-Capacity is influenced by factors such as the size and availability of dredgers, the permitted rates of dredging and then the capacity of the wharf to handle dredgers and the navigational restrictions. - 10.5 Industry notes that while the wharf in Poole Harbour has some constraints (related to access to the berth, which requires supplying vessels to 'book in'), this is not believed to represent a constraint that limits the supply to the historic levels of around 90,000 tonnes.
+Capacity is influenced by factors such as the size and availability of dredgers, the permitted rates of dredging and then the capacity of the wharf to handle dredgers and the navigational restrictions. - 12.5 Industry notes that while the wharf in Poole Harbour has some constraints (related to access to the berth, which requires supplying vessels to 'book in'), this is not believed to represent a constraint that limits the supply to the historic levels of around 90,000 tonnes.
 Instead, the level of supply provided relates to the scale of market demand that exists for marine products, compared to the wider portfolio of supply options.
 If the market demand altered or the balance of the supply portfolio changed, marine supplies could potentially play a larger role if required.
-It is understood from the operator that there is the potential for further tonnage to be landed should the market demand exist. - 10.6 As shown in Figure 6, the Marine Aggregates Capability and Portfolio Report 2017 (Crown Estate) indicates that for the South Coast, the total current primary reserves (the current licensed production areas) are 89.47 mt, with a 10-year annual average offtake of 3.57 mt.
-This equates to a land bank of over 20 years, indicating that a continuation of supply (or even an increase, should the need arise) is expected to be possible from this source.
+It is understood from the operator that there is the potential for further tonnage to be landed should the market demand exist. - 12.6 As shown in Figure 4, the Marine Aggregates Capability and Portfolio Report 2018 (Crown Estate) indicates that for the South Coast, the total current primary reserves (the current licensed production areas) are 99.43 mt, with a 10-year annual average offtake of 3.47 mt.
+This equates to a land bank of almost 30 years, indicating that a continuation of supply (or even an increase, should the need arise) is expected to be possible from this source.

-11. Recycled Aggregates
+13. Recycled Aggregates

-- 11.1 Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and subsoils and road planings which can be re-used as aggregate, usually after some form of processing.
+- 13.1 Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and sub-soils and road planings which can be re-used as aggregate, usually after some form of processing.
 This processing can include screening, sorting, crushing, washing or blending with land-won aggregate.
-Processing generally takes place either at fixed recycling sites (including quarries) where the product is sold on the open market; or at construction sites, where the demolition or extraction waste is processed and either re-used on site or sold. - 11.2 Recycled aggregates reduce the demand for land-won or marine aggregate, and have a range of uses, including bulk fill for construction projects or as base layers for roads and other built development.
-When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications. - 11.3 Although information on recycled aggregate sales is limited, ten years of survey data in Dorset is now available (see Table 6 and Figure 4).
-Some estimates have been used due to a lack of response from operators.
-In 2017 there were 13 known fixed aggregate recycling sites, plus a rail depot, as illustrated in Figure 7 and Table 7.
-Sales in 2017 were approximately 365,800 tonnes.
-The ten year average of sales is approximately 290,000 tonnes per annum and the three year average is approximately 330,000 tonnes.
-In 2013, recycled aggregate sales fell, but have risen annually since then.
-Some returns for 2014 - 2017 are estimated, due to lack of returns from some operators.
+Processing generally takes place either at fixed recycling sites (including at quarries) where the product is sold on the open market; or at construction sites, where the demolition or extraction waste is processed and either re-used on site or sold. - 13.2 Recycled aggregates reduce the demand for land-won or marine aggregate and have a range of uses, including bulk fill for construction projects or as base layers for roads and other built development.
+When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications. - 13.3 Although information on recycled aggregate sales is limited, over ten years of survey data in Dorset is now available (Table 7).
+In 2018 there were 15 known fixed aggregate recycling sites, as illustrated in Figure 5 and Table 8.
+Sales in 2018 were approximately 394,928 tonnes.
+The ten year average of sales is approximately 310,000 tonnes per annum and the three year average is approximately 370,000 tonnes.
+Recycled aggregate sales have been rising steadily for some years now.
+Some figures for 2014 2017 are estimated, due to lack of returns from some operators.